chuhaojin/Text2Poster-ICASSP-22/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=chuhaojin/Text2Poster-ICASSP-22&type=Date)](https://star-history.com/#chuhaojin/Text2Poster-ICASSP-22&Date)

+##### If you like this project, please give it a star!
+It would be a great encouragement for me and help me to continue improving it.

 ## News

 - **[2023.1.17]** We provide an API for Text2Poster, you can quickly start our Text2Poster without any resource download.